 Hello, World!
-I am a graduate research assistant at Purdue University conducting research in the field of catalysis.
+I am a scientist conducting research in the field of catalysis.
 I aspire to continue pushing the limits of humankind's understanding of the universe through research, teaching, and service in academia.

 I enjoy reading and learning about the development of scientific models, theories, and laws... and still find quantum theory of the micro-world profoundly mind-blowing even though it has already been around for over a century.
 I am a musician and have played the tuba in a number of concert and marching bands over the years.
 To this day, my favorite piece performed with a concert band is Twelve Seconds to the Moon by Robert W. Smith.
 One piece I listen to every day is 4'33'' by John Cage.